What’s the difference between a photo workshop/expedition vs. a photo tour?

 What are your payment options?

-We accept Visa, MasterCard, and American Express as well as bank wires.
-If you need special payment arrangements or want to work out a payment schedule, that’s no problem—just ask us.
+We accept Visa and MasterCard as well as bank wires.
+If you need special payment arrangements or want to work out a payment schedule, that’s no problem – just ask.

 What happens if the weather is bad?